 Project Priority Lead agency Comment Next Steps Covid-19 response High n/a NZBA has been working with the Government and regulators on initiatives to support consumers and businesses through the financial impacts of Covid-19: Retail banks are offering to defer repayments for all residential mortgages for up to six months for customers financially affected by Covid-19.
 NZBA's media release is here.
 Banks have been working with Treasury to offer up to a total of \$6.25 billion in guaranteed loans to businesses financially impacted by Covid-19.
 NZBA's media release is here.
 Retail banks are offering a range of relief options to small business customers, including interest-only loan repayments or temporarily deferring all loan repayments in some cases.
 NZBA's media release is here.
-NZBA is publishing data on how banks are supporting personal and In July, NZBA will continue to work with key stakeholders to support New Zealanders financially affected by Covid-19. business customers financially affected by Covid-19.
-As at 8 June 2020 banks have: Deferred repayments for 55,406 consumers to the value of \$19.5 billion.
+In August, NZBA will continue to work with key stakeholders to support New Zealanders financially affected by Covid-19.
+NZBA has published data on how banks are supporting personal and business customers financially affected by Covid-19.
+As at 30 June 2020 banks have: Deferred repayments for 59,891 consumers to the value of \$20.2 billion, that is, 7% of total lending.
 Consumer lending data is published here.
-Provided \$10.3 billion in new lending to businesses.
+Provided \$12.6 billion in new lending to businesses.
 Business lending data is published here.
-Provided \$86 million in new lending to businesses under the Business Finance Guarantee Scheme.
-The data is updated monthly on NZBA's dedicated Covid-19 webpage (here).
-In recent weeks: NZBA worked with MBIE and the Commerce Commission on the Credit Contracts and Consumer Finance (Exemptions for COVID-
+Provided \$121 million in new lending to businesses under the Business Finance Guarantee Scheme.
+The data is on NZBA's website (here).
+In recent months: NZBA worked with MBIE and the Commerce Commission on the Credit Contracts and Consumer Finance (Exemptions for COVID-